When you think of social media, what’s the first thing that comes to mind?

 Host live demonstrations or tutorials showcasing your product in action.
 This gives potential clients a firsthand look at the benefits and functionality.

 Demos don’t have to be long, boring videos.
-Check out how Softbank promotes their humanoid robot, Pepper, here
+Check out how SoftBank promotes their humanoid robot, Pepper, here

 10 Live Product Demo Example